 In June, the seven justices of the Commonwealth's Supreme Judicial Court led by the late Chief Justice Ralph Gants urged the legal community to "recognize and confront the inequity and injustice that is the legacy of slavery, of Jim Crow, and of the disproportionate incarceration of African-Americans, and challenge the untruths and unfair stereotypes about African-Americans that have been used to justify or rationalize their repression."
-It is this last command-to challenge the untruths and unfair stereotypes-that is most directly triggered here.
+It is this last command-to challenge the untruths and unfair stereotypes development.